 Ensuring effective access to redress

 Consumers should have access to effective redress with adequate recovery.
 They should have the right to pursue their claims in court on an individual or class basis.

-Pre-dispute mandatory binding arbitration and class action waivers should be prohibited.
+Pre-dispute mandatory binding arbitration and class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. waivers should be prohibited.